 Contests in General

-The actions of the FTC in the Cole Haan matter should certainly be troubling to anyone considering holding a contest online.
-The question is where is the dividing line between somebody who “likes” a site in general versus a social signal the FTC may claim is an endorsement that requires a formal disclosure?
-There is no universal answer, which means each contest must be reviewed individually to make the determination.
+The actions of the FTC in the Cole Haan matter should be troubling to anyone considering holding a contest online.
+The question is, where is the dividing line between somebody who “likes” a site in general versus a social signal the FTC may claim is an endorsement requiring a formal disclosure?
+There is no universal answer.
+Each contest must be reviewed individually to make the determination.

-Prior to holding contests online, it is highly advised that you speak to legal counsel to avoid running afoul of these rules.
-With FTC fines starting at $16,000 per violation, the potential damages associated with a contest found to violate the endorsement guidelines could run into the millions of dollars.
+Before holding contests online, you should speak to legal counsel to avoid running afoul of these rules.
+With FTC fines starting at $40,000 per violation, the potential damages associated with a contest found to violate the endorsement guidelines could run into the millions of dollars.
 Since every contest has more than a single entrant, the fines can add up quickly.

 Contact me today for a free legal audit of your website or to discuss the new position of the FTC when it comes to contest rules.